TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Introduction/Index.rst

 This manual was originally written by Kasper Skårhøj and adapted to TYPO3 CMS 4.5 LTS by Philipp Gampe, Martin Holtz, Susanne Moog and François Suter.
-It was revised and updated to version 6.2 LTS by Guido Haase and to version 7 LTS by Francois Suter.
+It was revised and updated to version 6.2 LTS by Guido Haase, to version 7 LTS by Francois Suter and to version 9 by Sybille Peters.

 Since TYPO3 documentation can now be :ref:`edited by the TYPO3 community collaboratively <contribute>`, a number of people have since made changes and improved this tutorial.
 You can see